mswart/chef-gitlabhq/README.md

 * `default`: installs gitlabhq
 * `setupdb`: shortcut to create the needed database user.
 Currently only postgresql is supported if the server runs on the same machine and `postgres` is postgresql superuser.
+* `redis`: Simple recipe to install redis server.
+Currently installs with distribution package.
+Usage of own redis cookbooks is planned.